 • Exhibit effective written communication skills related to risk and resilience across the lifespan.

-HDFS 310 (Infant and Child Development in Context) or concurrent registration; HDFS 311 (Adolescent/Early Adult Development in Context) or concurrent registration.
-Completion of 75 credits minimum.
+HDFS 310 (Infant and Child Development in Context), may be taken concurrently and HDFS 311 (Adolescent/Early Adult Development in Context), may be taken concurrently.

 All prerequisites must be completed or consent from the instructor given prior to enrollment.